Posted On Dec 27, 2019

 Responding to everyday problems can become increasingly challenging.

 Alzheimer’s disease can affect the way you act and feel.
 Alzheimer’s patients can experience:

 Causes of Alzheimer’s disease:

-It is not known yet that what causes this process to develop.
+It is not known yet what causes this process to develop.
 However, Alzheimer’s patients have been found to have a very high amount of protein, fibers, and a chemical called acetylcholine in the brain.
 These reduce the effectiveness of a healthy brain.

 Family history and genetics:

-Risk of developing Alzheimer’s disease increases if a first-degree relative – parent or sibling – has the disease.
+The risk of developing Alzheimer’s disease increases if a first-degree relative – parent or sibling – has the disease.

 Women are more at risk for Alzheimer’s disease compared to men as they live longer.

 People who’ve had severe head trauma are at greater risk for Alzheimer’s disease.

 People with MCI (mild cognitive impairment) have an increased risk of developing the disease.